 Christian culture has often incorrectly seemed to define holiness as merely avoiding doing bad things.
 As a result, generations of Christians have felt compelled to say “shoot” instead of “shit” with no real understanding of what difference it makes beyond keeping them out of trouble with other church friends.
 What does the Bible have to say about the importance of our speech?

 The concept of the Lord’s Supper (also referred to as Communion or The Eucharist), has generated a great deal of discussion, confusion, and even division throughout church history.
-In this short essay, Todd Stewart explains our position and practice on this important subject.
+In this short essay, Todd Stewart explains The Village OCN's position and practice on this important subject.